Brilliant Earth Group Inc. (BRLT) is on the roll with an average volume of 642.60K in the recent 3 months

 >> 7 Top Picks for the Post-Pandemic Economy <<

-If we look into the earlier routines of Brilliant Earth Group Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -17.35%.
-The shares -0.70% in the 7-day charts and went down by 20.12% in the period of the last 30 days.
+Let’s take a glance in the erstwhile performances of Brilliant Earth Group Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 8.00%.
+The shares 33.02% in the 7-day charts and went down by 42.78% in the period of the last 30 days.